map2map failing for Oblique Cylindrical level 2 Enceladus files

 axes are 3, 2, 3.

-#7 Updated by Janet Barrett almost 6 years ago
+#7 Updated by Janet Barrett about 6 years ago

 After much searching in the code and not finding a reason for the Enceladus problem, I suspected that the labels of the Enceladus files were not valid.
 In order to verify this, I needed to have a small amount of Randy's time so he could come to a conclusion that the problem is in the labels instead of the software.